 It really depends on your exact circumstances.
 There are a lot of factors that contribute to whether or not a remortgage is right for you, and timing is key to this.

-Switching to a new deal can save you money on interest, afford you more flexible terms, such as the ability to overpay, or even allow you to borrow more, but this won’t be true for everyone, so it’s important to fully understand your choices.
+Switching to a new deal can save you money on interest, afford you more flexible terms, or even allow you to borrow more, but this won’t be true for everyone so it’s important to fully understand your choices.

-A typical remortgage takes around four to eight weeks to complete, however, it can be slightly quicker or take longer than this, depending on the complexity of the case.
+A typical remortgage takes around four to eight weeks to complete.
+Depending on the complexity of the case, it can take a shorter or longer amount of time.

 If you’re simply transferring your mortgage to a different deal with the same lender (a product transfer) it is usually much quicker.